 That’s something we haven’t been able to overcome yet…

 Some things changed for the better; others didn’t.
-For example, we have a lot more cultural events now in Lisbon than we had 30 years ago.
-However, we have fewer cinemas now than we had in the 1990s and I’m talking about mainstream cinemas, not the niche ones.
+For example, we have many more cultural events in Lisbon than we had 30 years ago.
+However, we have fewer cinemas now than we had in the 1990s.
+I’m talking about mainstream cinemas, not the niche ones.

 Why do you think that happens?

-Well, the market changed, and in Portugal, it changes at a much faster pace than elsewhere.
-I remember in the 1990s when the first mobile phones came out, Portugal had more mobile phones than Finland!
-And Finland had Nokia!
-It’s this inability to self-regulate (or regulate) that leads to difficulties in living in the city.
+This inability to self-regulate (or regulate) leads to difficulties in living in the city.
 Lisbon hit a rough patch when local businesses shut down.
-Of course, now people blame gentrification but if it weren’t for gentrification a lot of the places would still be in ruins.
+Of course, now people blame gentrification, but if it weren’t for gentrification, many places would still be in ruins.

-We’re good in seeing a trend, but we’re bad at regulating things quickly.
+We’re good at seeing a trend, but we’re bad at regulating things quickly.
 We take too long, and when we do act, it’s by force.
-It’s happening now with local accommodation.
+It’s happening now with short-term rentals.
 We saw what happened in Barcelona and Venice, and we knew Lisbon would be next.
-But instead of putting a stop at it, and I think politicians weren’t brave enough to stop the rehabilitation of real estate for tourism, we just let it grow into this wild west of short-term rentals.
+But instead of stopping it, and I think politicians weren’t brave enough to control the rehabilitation of real estate for tourism, we just let it grow into this wild west of short-term rentals.

 We want it all, but not quite, so we don’t know what we want.
 That’s when regulation is needed, to settle that middle ground, that balance.
 That is the attitude I think hasn’t changed yet.

 I find it hard to believe, and I don’t see it.
 When we hear that a local business is shutting down, people immediately say it’s a shame.
 But if you ask the same people when was the last time they went there, they say they don’t because it’s expensive.

 But doesn’t that depend on what you consider expensive?